The last tattered remnants of the Cuban nuclear program.

 Under heat, the metal filaments would melt and as the whisk span in its orbit it spat fierce globules of lava.
 At first, the patterns we made were simple.
 In the thirty seconds or so it took for the metal to combust, we could etch a pretty solid circle on the air; then the fire would die, the molten metal coagulating into blackened lumps that were tapped out of the whisk before reloading, and starting the process again.

 Soon we began to experiment – drawing figure-of-eight patterns, or rotating in place as we span.
-The Pilgrim rained fire from overhead, the Sage exploded a flaming tornado; the Outlaw cocooned himself inside an intricate web of glowing fibres and when my turn came, I turned through 360 degrees while tracing the symbol for infinity.
+R rained fire from overhead, P exploded a flaming tornado; B cocooned himself inside an intricate web of glowing fibres and when my turn came, I turned through 360 degrees while tracing the symbol for infinity.
 It was exhilarating beyond description… to stand in the fire and guide the orbit of my own personal sun; to create a second body from the sparks, a body of golden, coalesced light.